About Babbs Farm

 A conservatory of shade-loving tender plants looks onto the south facing patio and Round Lawn, a sanctuary sheltered on three sides and featuring large structural shrubs (golden dogwood, Cercis, tree peony, golden philadelphus) closely under-planted with herbaceous perennials.

-The more formal Round Pond has sun-lovers on the house side, and Rodgersias and Rheums in the damp shade under the willow.
+The more formal Round Pond has sun-lovers on the house side, and Rodgersias, ostrich feather ferns and Rheums in the damp shade under the willow.

-The Woodland Bed, where we are establishing a middle canopy of Cornus kousa under the ash trees and over ferns and other shade-lovers, leads on to the recently planted Field of Trees, a wildlife pond and bog garden.
-Our latest project (still in development) is to turn some of the ‘long grass’ areas in the Field of Trees into Mediterranean-style borders.
+At the other end of the Box garden is the Woodland Bed, where various ferns are now established under the ash trees, leading on to the recently planted Field of Trees and a wildlife pond.
+Our latest project is to turn some of the ‘long grass’ areas in the Field of Trees into Mediterranean-style borders.